-Why does a LED TV looks so much better in a store than a Plasma TV?
+Why does an LED TV look so much better in a store than a Plasma TV does?

-The lights in a retail store are usually really bright so to compensate and sell more TVs, the store brings the brightness of their TVs to the max.
-A very bright TV in a store will make it "pop", which translate into increased sales.
-Because Plasma TVs cannot be as bright as an LED TV, they will often look fade in comparison to an LED TV in a store.
-Keep in mind that in a retail store environment, you cannot see the LED TV biggest flaw: poor blacks.
+The lights in a retail store are usually really bright, so to compensate and sell more TVs, the store brings the brightness of their TVs to the max.
+Setting a TV's brightness to a high level in a store will make it "pop", which translates into increased sales.
+Because Plasma TVs cannot be as bright as an LED TV, they will often look faded in comparison to an LED TV in a store.
+Keep in mind that in a retail store environment, you cannot see the LED TV's biggest flaw: poor blacks.
 Once it is in your living room at night and you turn down that brightness, you should start seeing the difference.

-If plasmas's have better black levels and picture quality compared to an led tv, why aren't more people opting for the plasma technology?
-In my country, like just as the rest of Asia, 9 out of 10 of all tv's sold is an led/lcd.
-Even in this forum mostly everybody is talking about whether to buy a 46" lcd of x company or y company there is absolutely no mention of plasma tv's.
-Agreed there are fewer companies and fewer sizes available but why not go for a 50" plasma instead of a 46" led which one could get for around the same price?
+If plasmas have better black levels and picture quality compared to an LED TV, why aren't more people opting for plasma technology?
+In my country, as in the rest of Asia, nine out of 10 of all TVs sold are led/lcd.
+Even on the internet, mostly everybody is talking about whether to buy a 46" lcd of x company or y company and there is absolutely no mention of plasma TVs.
+Agreed, there are fewer companies and fewer sizes available, but why not go for a 50" plasma instead of a 46" led if both are around the same price?

 Picture quality is not the top priority for most people (even if this is what they claim).
 The truth is, LEDs have a good enough picture quality for the majority of people.
 LEDs are thinner and creates more of a wow factor in a retail environment due to their higher brightness.
-Also, LEDs are a lot brighter so more suitable for a normal living room setting (plasmas are better for basement type rooms).
+Also, LEDs are a lot brighter so more suitable for a normal living room setting (plasma TVs are better for basement-type rooms).
 Plasma is more affected by image retention and even though it is very rarely permanent, it does scare people off.
 For all these reasons, LEDs are indeed the best choice for 90% of the population.
-Plasmas are more for videophiles.
+Plasma TVs are more for videophiles.